Commercial EPC (Energy Performance Certificate)

 In addition to the asset ratings, EPC certificates must convey several other key pieces of information:

-The EPC certificate is accompanied by a report which includes cost-effective recommendations to improve the energy ratings.
+The EPC certificate is accompanied by a report that includes affordable recommendations to improve the energy ratings.
 For each improvement indicative paybacks are listed.

-When a building being constructed is physically complete, it is the responsibility of the person carrying out the construction to give an EPC certificate and recommendation report to the building owner and to notify Building Control that this has been done.
-Building Control will not issue an EPC certificate of completion until they are satisfied this has been done.
+When a new building is physically complete, it is the responsibility of the person carrying out the construction to give an EPC certificate and recommendation report to the building owner, and to notify Building Control that this has been completed.
+Building Control will not issue an EPC certificate of completion until they are satisfied this has been achieved.

 Responsibilities for providing EPC certificates when selling or letting a non-dwelling

-As soon as a building is in the process of being offered for sale, it is the responsibility of the seller to make available an EPC certificate to prospective buyers free of charge.
+As soon as a building is in the process of being up for sale, it is the responsibility of the seller to make available an EPC certificate to prospective buyers free of charge.
+Likewise once a building is put up for let, the prospective landlord is responsible to make an EPC certificate available to all new tenants.

 Collecting the information required for an Energy Performance Certificate.

-The energy assessor will need to understand the internal layout of the building and for what purposes it is designed to be used.
-This is to understand the energy demands of each individual space (zone) in accordance with its designed use.
+The energy assessor will need to understand the internal layout of the building and for what purposes it is being used.
+This is required for the energy assessor to understand the energy demands of each individual space (zone) in accordance with its designed use.

 The information that will be required to produce an EPC certificate includes:

-If there are no plans for a building, the energy assessor will need to survey the building and gather the appropriate information.
-If you have up-to date information and plans for your building this process will be less time consuming.
+If there are no future plans for a building, the energy assessor will be required to survey the building and gather the appropriate information.
+If you have up-to date information for your building this process will be far less time consuming.

-The energy assessor is responsible for ensuring the information used in the energy calculations is accurate and, even where detailed plans are available, may need to validate this information by making a site inspection.
+The energy assessor is responsible for ensuring the information used in the energy calculations is accurate.
+Even when detailed plans are available, he or she may need to validate this information by making a site inspection.

 What contributes to the energy performance of a building?

-The energy rating of a building is a complex calculation that is based on a combination of factors.
+The energy rating of a building is a complex calculation based on a combination of factors.
 The key factors are:

-- Whether parts (zones) of the building are used for different purposes eg office, factory etc, and the occupancy profile for each zone
+· Whether parts (zones) of the building are used for different purposes (office, factory, etc) and the occupancy profile for each zone

 The energy performance of commercial is shown as a CO2 based index.

-The CO2 based rating a building receives depends on the energy used for space heating, water heating, ventilation and lighting, less any energy generated from energy generation technology installed in the building (such as solar water heating).
-The lower the number (on a scale of 0 to 150+), the lower the typical CO2 emissions.
+The CO2 based rating of a building depends on the energy used for space heating, water heating, ventilation and lighting.
+This also includes any energy generated from modern technology installed in the building such as solar water heating.
+The lower the number from a scale of 0 to 150+ the lower the average CO2 emissions will be.

-The rating is adjusted for the total useful floor area of a building (see glossary of terms for a full definition) so it is independent of size for a given type of building.
+The rating is adjusted for the total useful floor area of a building (see glossary of terms for a full definition) so it is independent of size for a certain type of building.

 The calculation process compares the carbon emissions of the building with those of a ‘notional’ building.
-The notional building is an equivalent building (i.e. a building of the same size, shape and use as the actual building) constructed to 2002 Building Regulation standards.
+The notional building is an equivalent building (i.e. a same sized building, shape and use as the actual building) constructed to 2010 Building Regulation standards.

 Recommendations with an Energy Performance Certificate